temporalio/cli/docs/workflow/execute.md

 An optional timeout for the context of an RPC call (in seconds). (default: 5)

 **--cron**
-Optional cron schedule for the Workflow.
-Cron spec is as following:
+Optional Cron Schedule for the Workflow.
+Cron spec is formatted as:
 	┌───────────── minute (0 - 59)
 	│ ┌───────────── hour (0 - 23)
 	│ │ ┌───────────── day of the month (1 - 31)